 Prices do not include airfare, taxes or insurance and are based on double occupancy.
 Single, triple and quad cabins are based on availability.
 To inquire about these cabin rates or for pre- or post-cruise hotel accommodations, call Jill Donati at Altair Travel And Cruises at 800-880-0055 or you may email her at firstname.lastname@example.org.

-GRATUITY POLICY: A per guest/per day gratuity for dining & stateroom services will be automatically charged to your onboard stateroom account.
+GRATUITY POLICY: Receive FREE gratuities when you book before June 25, 2020, after this date, a per guest/per day gratuity for dining & stateroom services will be automatically charged to your onboard stateroom account.

 As portions of the trip involve visits to foreign ports, please make sure you bring a valid passport.
 U.S. & Canadian citizens MUST carry a valid passport with a validity date of 6 months beyond travel date.